slowrunner/RWPi/rwpilib/README.md

-File:  rwpilib/readme.txt
+File:  rwpilib/README.md

-  The file rwpilib/__init__.py is what makes this folder importable as a module.
+  The file rwpilib/\_\_init\_\_.py is what makes this folder importable as a module.

-  --- This folder "rwpilib" contains Rug Warrior Pi library modules
+  This folder "rwpilib" contains Rug Warrior Pi library modules
     which can be imported by a robot.py in the folder above this lib:

-  # File: robot.py
+  ---File: robot.py
-  # import from subfolder ./rwpilib
+  (imports from subfolder ./rwpilib)

   import rwpilib.myPyLib as myPyLib import rwpilib.file2   as file2
   ...

   main():